dreamgrove/dreamgrove/content/balance/guide/mythic-plus.md

 The generic talents you would take in Mythic+ are:

-{{< talents spec="balance" src="beta" recommend="003,003,003,003,003,030,030" >}}
+{{< talents spec="balance" src="ptr" recommend="003,003,003,003,003,030,030" >}}

 Notable Alternative Talents and When to Use Them

 #### Tier 15:

-- {{< spell 202430 "Nature’s Balance" "beta" >}} can be the strongest throughput of the entire row if the dungeon has a high amount of downtime in between packs and bosses so that you can benefit from the recharge out of combat.
+- {{< spell 202430 "Nature’s Balance" "live" >}} can be the strongest throughput of the entire row if the dungeon has a high amount of downtime in between packs and bosses so that you can benefit from the recharge out of combat.

-- {{< spell 202425 "Warrior of Elune" "beta" >}} is the general damage talent when you don’t need treants as it offers ample burst on demand and can help deal with heavy movement.
+- {{< spell 202425 "Warrior of Elune" "live" >}} is the general damage talent when you don’t need treants as it offers ample burst on demand and can help deal with heavy movement.

 #### Tier 45:

-- {{< spell 197491 "Guardian Affinity" "beta" >}} could prove useful if it's required to negate a one shot, otherwise {{< spell 197492 "Restoration Affinity" "beta" >}} is generally better.
+- {{< spell 197491 "Guardian Affinity" "live" >}} could prove useful if it's required to negate a one shot, otherwise {{< spell 197492 "Restoration Affinity" "beta" >}} is generally better.

 #### Tier 60:

-- {{< spell 5211 "Mighty Bash" "beta" >}} can come in handy when there are extremely dangerous singular mobs that aren’t affected by knockbacks and they need to be dealt with.
+- {{< spell 5211 "Mighty Bash" "live" >}} can come in handy when there are extremely dangerous singular mobs that aren’t affected by knockbacks and they need to be dealt with.

 #### Tier 100:

-- {{< spell 202342 "Shooting Stars" "beta" >}} can be taken over {{< spell 202770 "Fury of Elune" "beta" >}} in dungeons where there are many spread out adds.
+- {{< spell 202342 "Shooting Stars" "ptr" >}} can be taken over {{< spell 202770 "Fury of Elune" "live" >}} in dungeons where there are many spread out adds.
 Also, if the dungeon is low level and trash dies before you get a chance to ramp, this could be useful just for higher single target damage on bosses.

 ### Utility

-As a Balance Druid it is vital you capitalize on your very useful utility. {{< spell 132469 "Typhoon" "beta" >}} and FoN will make you the tanks best friend, assisting them in moving mobs out of Sanguine or other mechanics, and helping them kite or stay alive in general.
-Dispelling enrage effects (even the Raging affix) with {{< spell 2908 "Soothe" "beta" >}} will keep your tank and groups health much more stable and {{< spell 2637 "Hibernate" "beta" >}} can even be used to completely take a mob and therefore a mechanic out of the fight, making everyone's lives much easier. {{< spell 78675 "Solar Beam" "beta" >}} can completely shut down the threat of an entire group of trash when timed correctly.
-It’s worth noting a Moonkin also brings a battle rez in the form of {{< spell 20484 "Rebirth" "beta" >}} as it is important you have at least one battle rez in a Mythic+ group.
+As a Balance Druid it is vital you capitalize on your very useful utility. {{< spell 132469 "Typhoon" "live" >}} and FoN will make you the tanks best friend, assisting them in moving mobs out of Sanguine or other mechanics, and helping them kite or stay alive in general.
+Dispelling enrage effects (even the Raging affix) with {{< spell 2908 "Soothe" "live" >}} will keep your tank and groups health much more stable and {{< spell 2637 "Hibernate" "live" >}} can even be used to completely take a mob and therefore a mechanic out of the fight, making everyone's lives much easier. {{< spell 78675 "Solar Beam" "live" >}} can completely shut down the threat of an entire group of trash when timed correctly.
+It’s worth noting a Moonkin also brings a battle rez in the form of {{< spell 20484 "Rebirth" "live" >}} as it is important you have at least one battle rez in a Mythic+ group.

 ### Azerite Traits